dc-thomson/platform-code-benchmark/README.md

 # Platform Code Benchmark
 Welcome to the Code Benchmarking Exercise for the Platform Tribe!

-This task is designed to be an open ended, low impact opportunity for you to demonstrate how you approach code with an emphasis on quality and awareness of good development practises.
+This task is designed to be an open ended, low impact opportunity for you to demonstrate how you approach code with an emphasis on quality and awareness of good development practices.

 The Exercise does not have a "correct answer", and is designed to help you demonstrate to the hiring manager how you approach problems and what attributes you feel contribute positively or negatively to the software development process.